 And still, across the Channel,

-the maw-trenched killing fields continue,
+the maw-trenched killing fields continue

-continue to open and swallow.
+to open and swallow.
+Open and swallow.

 Yes, the notice that comes so coldly, like bill or a summons.